mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

         - can link VNets through peering, and enables separate VNets to communicate (even across regions)
         - network traffic between peered networks is private & secured - it travels through MSFT network never connecting to public internet
         - *User Defined Routing (UDR)* allows you to control routing tables between subnets within a VNet or between VNets
+- Connecting to on-prem network using a VNet gateway - two types: VPN or ExpressRoute

 ### Azure VPN

 - a VPN uses an encrypted tunnel within another network
     - typically deployed to connect 2+ trusted private networks to one another over an untrusted network (typically internet)
     - encrypts traffic during untrusted network to prevent malfeasance & ensure safe/secure sharing of info